 Composite Face Lift

-Is a face lift procedure in which the tissues are dissected below the Superficial Musculo-Aponeurotic System (SMAS), the connective tissue layer over the muscles.
-This is a deeper dissection plane than a SMAS face lift or skin face lift.
-This procedure moves the cheek fat superiorly as one unit with the overlying skin.
-This procedure is probably safer in smokers than more traditional techniques.
+The composite face lift is a face lift procedure in which the tissues are dissected below the Superficial Musculo-Aponeurotic System (SMAS), the connective tissue layer over the muscles.
+This is a deeper dissection plane than a SMAS face lift or skin face lift that is used in New York.
+This procedure moves the cheek fat as one unit with the overlying skin.
+This facial plastic surgery procedure is probably safer in smokers than more traditional facelift techniques.

 Deep Plane Face Lift

-Is a subperiosteal (just above the bone) lift that is performed at a deeper plane than more traditional face lift techniques (SMAS or composite lift).
+The deep plane face lift is a subperiosteal (just above the bone) lift that is performed at a deeper plane than the more traditional face lift techniques offered to New York NY patients (SMAS or composite lift).
 This form of face lift treats mainly the upper two-thirds of the face and is commonly performed in conjunction with a brow lift, often using an endoscopic approach.
-This provides correction of facial aging mainly in the brow and the mid-face region.
+This facial rejuvenation procedure provides correction of facial aging mainly in the brow and the mid-face region for New York patients.

 Extended High SMAS Face Lift

 The SMAS refers to the Superficial Musculo-Aponeurotic System, a connective tissue layer below the skin and above the facial muscles.
-This procedure is a variation of the SMAS facelift (see below) but the incision into the SMAS is made higher in the cheek, usually at or above the level of the cheek bone.
+This facelift procedure offered to New York City patients is a variation of the SMAS facelift (see below) but the incision into the SMAS is made higher in the cheek, usually at or above the level of the cheek bone.
 This higher incision allows for better elevation of the cheek soft tissues than the lower incision SMAS.
-It can be used to also accomplish a mid face lift.
-The SMAS itself can be used to augment the cheeks as well and improve the neck contour.
-It can provide for a fuller cheek appearance, but because the incision is higher on the cheek there is a slightly higher potential for a facial nerve injury.
+It can be used to also accomplish a mid-face lift.
+The SMAS itself is a facial plastic procedure that can be used to augment the cheeks as well and improve the neck contours in New York City patients.
+It can provide for a fuller cheek appearance, but because the incision is higher on the cheek, there is a slightly higher potential for a facial nerve injury.

 MACS Face Lift

-Refers to a Minimal Access Cranial Suspension lift.
-This is a limited incision face lift procedure.
+MACS is a Minimal Access Cranial Suspension lift.
+This is a limited incision facelift procedure offered to New York NY patients.
 An incision is made in the area hidden in the front of the ear.
-Limited undermining is performed and then sutures are placed to 1) suspend the soft tissue and elevate the cheek and 2) improve the jaw line by using suspension sutures to improve the jaw line and elevate the cheek region.
+During this facial plastic surgery procedure, limited undermining is performed and then sutures are placed to suspend the soft tissue and elevate the cheek an improve the jaw line by using suspension sutures.

-The mid-face lift is a procedure that focuses on the cheek and lower lid junction.
-The goal is to elevate the cheek fat pad and treat the lower lid region as well.
+The mid-face lift is a facial plastic surgery procedure that focuses on the cheek and lower lid junction.
+The goal is to elevate the cheek fat pad and treat the lower lid region in New York NY patients.
 This can be done as an isolated procedure using only a lower lid incision.
 The soft tissue around the cheek is freed and secured to the temporal fascia of the face.
 A canthopexy or a support procedure for the lower lid is also performed at the same time.
-Commonly, mid-face treatment is performed during other face lift procedures using the access during the face lift procedure such as in a deep plane face lift, a composite face lift, and a SMAS face lift.
+Commonly, mid-face treatment is performed during other face lift procedures such as in a deep plane face lift, a composite face lift, and a SMAS face lift.

-A neck lift refers to the treatment specifically of the neck itself.
+A facelift or neck lift in New York, NY refers to the treatment specifically of the neck itself.
 Access to the neck as an isolated procedure can be performed through incisions behind the ear, and in the submental (under the chin) crease.
 Neck lifts are commonly treated in conjunction with a face lift.
 There are multiple structures in the neck that may warrant treatment.

 They are muscles that can impact the contour of the submental region and may require partial excision.